djm-35/moneygrab/downloads/README.md

-#### This is the direcotry where the financial transactions files will be downloaded to
+#### This is the directory is where the recent transactions will be downloaded to